Holly Brickley

 My dad Chuck Brickley, known these days as a haiku poet, wrote songs in the 80’s and 90’s.
 Three were nominated for Juno awards.
 It would be difficult to overstate my dad’s influence on the way I hear and interpret music.
 Here is one of my favorite Chuck Brickley songs, if you’re interested.
 And here is his breathtaking poetry.

-My uncle Tim Brickley is also a talented songwriter and musician.
+My uncle Tim Brickley is also an obscenely talented songwriter, musician, singer and producer.
 As a teenager I loved hanging out in the back of his Indianapolis recording studio, Hit City.
 Here is my favorite Tim Brickley song.

 • I don’t know, but it’s not me!